jesuslopezpino/ExampleQuery/README.md

 </dependencies>
 ```
 #### Setting up entities
-To be able to use ExampleQuery service your entity classes must extends abstract `BasicDTO<PK>`.
+To be able to use ExampleQuery repository your entity classes must extends abstract `BasicDTO<PK>`.

 ```java
 @Entity